RobbenWijanathan/fit-competition-2026/README.md

 ## Project Goal

-To build a simple and practical anomaly detection pipeline for blockchain-based P2P smart grid transactions without using labeled anomaly data.
+To build a simple and practical anomaly detection pipeline for blockchain-based P2P smart grid transactions without using labeled anomaly data..